Diplomatic & Official Visas for Djibouti

 • Government ministers, senior officials, and military personnel on official missions.

-• United Nations (UN) staff & representatives of international organizations (e.g., AU, EU, IMF, World Bank).
+• United Nations (UN) staff & representatives of international organisations (e.g., AU, EU, IMF, World Bank).

 • Delegations attending official summits, government meetings, or development programs.